Social-Media-Public-Analysis/murphy/docs/quick-start.rst

 You might be thinking: *So, my data is going to just be loaded from the file?
 That's it?*

 Nope!
-Copying over a snippet from the `data_loader.DataLoader` documentation
+Looking at a snippet from the :code:`data_loader.DataLoader` documentation

 .. code-block:: python